World Population Growth Over One Hundred Years, 1950-2050

 What Could Be Done, Humanely,

-to the nightmare of 9 billion people by 2050
+to prevent inhumane and catastrophic solutions to the nightmare of 9 billion people by 2050

 The year 2005 saw unprecedented public concern to Make Poverty History, especially for ‘basket-case’ Africa, and disastrous natural calamities that presage what climate change could do to populous areas.
 The major solutions offered have included more aid, debt cancellation, free trade to sell raw materials to developed countries, welcome of refugees into western countries, and imposed ‘reforms’ such as selling off infrastructure for private profit and better deals for foreign investors.
 However, the World Bank calculated in 2001 that over £700 billion had been disbursed in aid in the previous 50 years with no significant effect on living standards in the Third World (Stanton, 2003, largely because world populations have grown.